Deliveries go smoothly, until the day one doesn’t:

 Not always.

 Most courier companies have limited liability, and if there’s no insurance or signed agreement, you may get nothing back.
-We usually come to a compromise for our clients, but most other companies won't.
+At Peng Logistics we usually come to a compromise for our clients, but most other companies may not.

 ❌ “It’s Too Expensive”